 The World Bank is the world's largest source of development assistance, providing about $20 billion in loans annually to its member countries.
 Using its twin goals of reducing poverty and increasing shared prosperity, the World Bank uses its financial resources, its highly trained staff, and its extensive knowledge base to help each developing country onto a path of stable, sustainable, and equitable growth.
 Through its activities in the capital markets, the World Bank is able to fund projects in member countries in areas such as health, education, and essential infrastructure.
 It also works with countries on important cross cutting priorities such as job creation, gender equality, environmental protection and climate change activities.

 The World Bank raises money in international capital markets by issuing bonds that bring solid returns to investors.
 We invest in member countries so their economies can grow sustainably.
 So people can help themselves and their environment.
-(The film is available with Chinese, English, and Japanese Subtitles).
+(The film is available with Chinese, English, Italian and Japanese Subtitles).

 Key Elements of the World Bank Project Cycle